yechs/android-smsmms/README.md

 # Android SMS/MMS Sending Library

+## Notes

+Run `./gradlew :library:assembleRelease` to build the library.

+The aar file will be in `library/build/outputs/aar/library-release.aar`.
+Use this to add to your project.

+# Prior stuff

 ![Promo](https://raw.githubusercontent.com/klinker41/android-smsmms/master/android-messaging.png)

 These are the APIs that Google has so far left out of the Android ecosystem for easily sending any type of message without digging through source code and what not.